rbowsley/lamplighthelp/source/20-2-3_Setting_up_or_editing_a_role-based_charge_rule.markdown

-# 26.2.3    Setting up or editing a role-based charge rule
+# 20.2.3    Setting up or Editing a Role-based Charge Rule

 > To set up a role-based charge rule, go to admin -> system administration -> set up charge module rules and policies.
 Click the 'create new role-based charge rule' button.